 They'll Take Your License!
 A Nursing Board Myth Families Can't Afford

-When Declan came home from the hospital, he needed round-the-clock care—24 hours a day, every day.
+When my medically complex son Declan came home from the hospital, he needed round-the-clock care.
+24 hours a day, 365 days a year.

-Here’s the math people don’t want to do: a full-time worker puts in about 1,960 hours a year (40 hours/week, minus vacation and holidays).
-A year has 8,760 hours.
-That means caring for Declan required 4.47 full-time employees, every year.
+A full-time worker puts in about 1,960 hours a year (40 hours/week, minus vacation and holidays).
+Each year has 8,760 hours.
+That means caring for Declan required an equivalent of 4.47 full-time employees, every year.

 A 2023 systemic review on pediatric home healthcare access found an average gap of 40 hours per week between hours allotted and hours actually received—on top of what parents were already expected to cover.
 Another utilization report (Virginia) found that fewer than 46% of families received more than 79% of their allotted nursing hours.

-Put that into the earlier math: for high-acuity kids like Declan who are “covered” 20 hours per day, families are still responsible for 28 hours per week at baseline.
+Put that into the earlier equation: for high-acuity kids like Declan who are “covered” 20 hours per day, families are still responsible for 28 hours per week at minimum.
 But when the system fails to staff what it authorizes, families end up covering far more.
-With a 40-hour weekly shortfall, a “baseline” 28-hour family burden becomes 68 hours per week—nearly two full-time jobs—before you even count the overnight vigilance and the constant anxiety of “who’s showing up today?”
+With a 40-hour weekly shortfall, a “baseline” 28-hour family responsibility becomes 68 hours per week—nearly two full-time jobs—before you even count the overnight vigilance, the care coordination that comes with having a disabled child, and the constant anxiety of “who’s showing up today?”

 How anyone is expected to hold down a job while serving as the backup nurse and the regularly scheduled part-time nurse, I will never understand.
-But this article isn’t about employment.
-It’s about the nursing board—and about the myth families and providers alike cling to when something feels unsafe.
+But that isn’t the point of this article.
+This article isn’t about nursing shortages.
+It’s about what happens next: how shortages shape the culture of home nursing, and how they change what “accountability” looks like when something goes wrong.

 “I could lose my license for that.”